Springe direkt zu Inhalt

 SPSS

-Further information and online registration is available via the fu:stat website.
+Further information and online registration are available via the fu: stat website.

 Planning of the sampling procedure

 When planning a research study, the question of how many animals or samples are to be examined occupies many researchers.
-If you want to carry out an experiment on animals, you must provide the relevant information in the animal experiment application.
+To experiment on animals, you must provide the relevant information in the animal experiment application.
 The full-day course explains why sampling planning is necessary, what factors affect the number of animals or samples needed, and how to calculate the sample size.
-In addition to detailed explanations, the focus is on the calculation of case studies.
+In addition to detailed explanations, the focus is on calculating case studies.

 Dates:

-We reserve the right to cancel courses at short notice, if there are fewer than 6 registrations by the time of the registration deadline.
-The registered participants may be able to attend later courses, assuming there is a surplus of places available.
+We reserve the right to cancel courses at short notice if there are fewer than six registrations by the deadline.
+The registered participants may be able to attend later courses, assuming a surplus of places is available.
 The registration period ends 14 days before the start of the course.

 The courses will take place at PC-Pool C, Koenigsweg 65.
-If presence events are not possible, the course will be offered online.
+If in-person events are not possible, the course will be offered online.
 You will be informed in due course.

 Presence (German)